angelomenezes/dicom-labeling-tool/README.md

 # Web-based DICOM viewer with labeling tool

 This repository contains a simple web-based DICOM viewer built using Streamlit.
 The viewer also has a tool to annotate which slices of a specific series of dicom files have anomalies.
-Annotations are in .JSON format with labels "Anomaly" and "Slices for each series.
+Annotations are in .JSON format with labels "Anomaly" and "Slices" for each series.
 This tool was meant to be a weekend project for me to learn how to work with Streamlit, Docker and Heroku, but it took a little more than that to figure out how to set up everything and to make it look good.

 [Medium post](https://github.com/angelomenezes/dicom-labeling-tool/#) (to be released soon)